Digital Marketing Internship: My First Month

 Whilst being at Rooster, I’ve been introduced to many new programmes, websites and content management systems that I had never even heard of before (let alone used!); and now they have become a central part of how I contact clients, and how I write and display my work.

-Before writing any content for a client, I begin by researching their company and become accustomed with who they are and what they are about; I’ve learnt that this is an essential part of meeting the client’s desires and delivering the highest standard of work.
+Before writing any content for a client, I begin by researching their company and become accustomed to who they are and what they are about; I’ve learnt that this is an essential part of meeting the client’s desires and delivering the highest standard of work.
 From this research I also grasp how to address my client when communicating with them, adapting my voice and tone to reflect their company’s image and identity.

 I have already gained a huge amount of experience in writing, learning how to edit content efficiently, and exercising my creative control in every project.
 I have become familiar with WordPress, creating accounts and uploading content for our clients to promote their company, and styling the page in order to suit their branding.
 I have even become familiar with the basics of Photoshop, editing images in order to use alongside content and assisting in bringing an article or blog to life.

 Working as an intern can be an awkward role, you’re bound to make mistakes as you’re constantly taking on new information, but you’re eager to make a good impression.
 For some interns, as the cliche goes, their potential can be limited to running errands or being constantly chained to a photocopier and doing filing.
-I can safely say that I haven’t stepped anywhere near a photocopier; and that is a skill that I am grateful for not learning!
+I can safely say that I haven’t stepped anywhere near a photocopier, and that is a skill that I am grateful for not learning!

 The team at Rooster don’t take themselves too seriously, and I immediately felt welcome working within a good-humoured and friendly atmosphere.
 I sincerely appreciate the creative control that I am given here at Rooster, and I feel as though my opinion, even that of an intern, really matters.